wilsonify/wilsonify.github.io/content/recipes/SILKY ROASTED BELL PEPPER PASTA WITH ZUCCHINI AND BASIL RIBBONS179.md

 Try to get the strips as close as you can to the size of the noodles so they can blend in when

-you mix those motherfuckers together.
+you mix those mother ers together.
 Don’t spend all day trying to make this happen.
 Just

-aim for noodle twins and fucking deal with wherever you end up.
+aim for noodle twins and  deal with wherever you end up.

 3 Right before the pasta is done, start up a low heat under the sauce you made earlier so it